Dental Basics: What Are Wisdom Teeth?

 Wisdom teeth grow in two ways.
 One is where they form completely and properly, not causing any trouble.
 The second way, which is also problematic, is when it gets stuck in the gums or jawbone, limiting proper growth.
 This condition is known as “impacted wisdom teeth.”

-When wisdom teeth don’t grow completely, it can result in infections, cavities, gum diseases, and other oral health issues.
+When wisdom teeth don’t grow completely, it can result in infections, cavities, gum disease, and other oral health issues.

-When understanding what are wisdom teeth, it is important to emphasize that not everyone has them.
+When understanding what wisdom teeth are, it is important to note that not everyone has them.
 Some people can develop them as they grow, while some may not.
 That said, not having wisdom teeth is not a cause for concern.

 Anatomy and Appearance